We wish all our clients and their pets in Bicester everything of the best in 2019

 - Do not allow your pet to constantly beg for your food by giving in and feeding them what you eat – keep them away from the dinner table if they continue to beg out of habit.

 Even in winter your pets (like us) still need to exercise – no matter if they are a dog, cat or smaller pet.
 Keeping them trim over the winter months has wonderful health benefits.
-The saying is true – if exercise were a pill, it would be one of the most cost-effective drugs ever invented!

 Your dog needs at least an hour of exercise a day to keep them healthy – preferably a long walk off their lead, or playing with a ball.
 Do not forget about including your dog in your new exercise routine – dogs are allowed to take part in the many park runs if that is what your new year’s aim is!